 In 1991, the ISTEA extended the opportunity for public involvement into the transportation planning process.

 CEQA Guidelines Section 15175 establishes the requirement for an EIR for a Regional Transportation Plan (RTP).
 Whether an EIR or a Master EIR is prepared in support of the RTP, the Lead Agency (the Department, Metropolitan Planning Organization [MPO] or Regional Transportation Planning Agency [RTPA]) shall provide for public availability of the EIR and RTP consistent with the requirements set forth in CEQA Guidelines Section 15087.

 The Department and the MPO shall ensure active involvement by Indian tribal governments, if applicable, in statewide metropolitan planning and programming.

 Refer also to the Project Development Procedures Manual, Chapter 22.

 The Project Development Team (PDT) is responsible for developing a community involvement plan for informal meetings and contacts with potentially interested parties.
-For information regarding whom to contact, size of groups, details of presentation, how to make contact, etc. please refer to the project communication plan as described in the Project Management Communication Handbook or the project public participation plan if available.
+For information regarding whom to contact, size of groups, details of presentation, how to make contact, etc. please refer to the project communication plan as described in the Project Communication Handbook (PDF, 10 MB) or the project public participation plan if available.

 The Local Agency is responsible for consulting with interested agencies (LAPM Chapter 6, Section 6.4) and for considering whether there is substantial public interest in the project.